Encharted Cook

 Ingredient Notes

-The ingredients labeled: a-p flour, large eggs, cooking oil, chopped nuts, cinnamon, vanilla extract, shredded fresh zucchini, salt, baking powder, baking soda, dark brown sugar, and white sugar.
+The ingredients, labeled: all-purpose flour, large eggs, cooking oil, chopped nuts, cinnamon, vanilla extract, shredded fresh zucchini, salt, baking powder, baking soda, dark brown sugar, and white sugar.

 • All-Purpose Flour - Any brand of white all-purpose flour will work in this recipe.